-Funded by the German government and supported by the international insurance sector, the GRMA offers countries open data, technology and practical learning through co-development of risk management strategies and applied risk finance projects.
+Funded by the German government through KfW, hosted by the InsuResilience Solutions Fund and supported by the international insurance sector, the GRMA offers countries open data, technology and practical learning through co-development of risk management strategies and applied risk finance projects.

 The GRMA brings access to climate and disaster risk insight where it is needed the most.
 Working side by side with officials and local experts in ministries and mayoral offices, it offers open risk management tools, data and access to operational risk finance expertise.